(The old version of the article, click here for the new version.)

 Source: Mark M. Mattison, “Original Sin?”,

 Read also “What About David’s Mother?” by Wm.
-P. Murray, Jr for a thorough explanation of the history of David’s mother.
+P. Murray, Jr and ‘King David said “In sin did my MOTHER conceive me”, but it’s no support for a sinful nature Ps.
+51:5‘ by Annika Björk for thorough explanations of the history of David’s mother.

 https://www.christiancourier.com/articles/276-original-sin-and-a-misapplied-passage for an imperfect but helpful explanation on that verse.)

 APPENDIX 2: Another video by Jesse Morrell, that will show you what sort of a heretic Augustine was:

 Source: Jesse Morrell, bibletheology, “Is Sex A Sin?”
 (Youtube)